sveltejs/eslint-plugin-svelte3/README.md

 ## Configuration

-Some settings work best with a function as their value, which is only possible using a CommonJS-formatted `.eslintrc.js` file, and not a JSON- or YAML-formatted configuration file.
+Some settings work best with a function as their value, which is only possible using a CommonJS `.eslintrc.js` file, and not a JSON or YAML configuration file.
 Using `overrides` in the configuration file for specific globs will also give you more control over the configuration.

 ### `svelte3/enabled`